- My NYPL

 Searching New York State and United States Federal Censuses by address will reveal the occupants of a (residential) building at the time the census was conducted.
 To do this, however, you will need to discover what Enumeration District the building was in at the time the census was conducted — this is known as the ED number, which changes from census to census.
 You can do this by referring to an ED number generator, available at a site called One-Step, or by consulting election maps and indexes, in print or on microfilm, in NYPL's Milstein Division.
 Censuses are available on microfilm or via subscription databases, which are currently accessible through Ancestry Library Edition and HeritageQuest.
 These databases are available free in the Milstein Division and the rest of The New York Public Library's research collections.

 Obituaries, biographical details, and stories pertaining to a building's owners and occupants (and for that matter the building itself) may be found in old newspapers.
 The New York Public Library research collections provide free onsite access to numerous historical newspaper databases, including America's Historical Newspapers and ProQuest Historical Database.
 Between them, these databases contain digitized copies of most major American newspapers.
 You can research lists and the avialability of all US newspapers, from 1690 to the present, at the Library of Congress website Chronicling America.
 Smaller New York area newspapers have been digitized at the website Fulton History.
-For Kings County researchers, the Brooklyn Public Library has digitized the Brooklyn Daily Eagle (1841-1902).
+For Kings County researchers, the Brooklyn Public Library has digitized the full run of the original Brooklyn Daily Eagle (1841-1955) over at Brooklyn Newsstand.
 Wikipedia has a useful list of (mostly free) digitized newspapers.
 Many newspapers are often not digitized, and may be found on microfilm or microfiche in The New York Public Library Microforms Reading Room.

 If the person you are researching did not get an obituary, you can construct a narrative of their life using other records, including the census, passenger lists, city directories, vital records (birth, marriage, and death records), and local histories.
 The census, for instance, will not only tell you who lived in your building, but often how old they were, where they were born, where their parents were born, whether they rented or owned their home, what they did for a living, what language they spoke, did they own a radio, when they bacame a citizen, and so on.
 You might also compare data from these records with local, social and oral histories, stories of a particular community, neighborhood, or individual that have already been written, to get a better idea of what it was like to be the person that once lived in your building.
 Katherine Greider's recent book, The Archaeology of Home: An Epic Set On a Thousand Square Feet of the Lower East Side (2010), is about the history of a building and the communities around it, and is a very good example of how the research we are discussing might be done.
 Tip: check the author's references for research resources and ideas.